BhushanVasisht/frontal-face-detection/README.md

 # frontal-face-detection
-Detecting faces that are actually facing towards the camera
+Detecting faces that are fully facing towards the camera